gokulrajans/gokulrajans/README.md

 #### Welcome to my Github page.
  I am a full-time software engineer who is passionate about programming.
 And currently working as a Front-end web developer in Tata Consultancy Service.

-#### I mostly work with Front-end technologies like React, Typescript, etc. I have a little experience with Node.js as well.
+#### I mostly work with Front-end technologies like React, Typescript, JavaScript, Redux, Vite, etc. I have a little experience with Node.js as well.
 I am currently learning about Mobile App development.

 - 🔭 I’m currently working on *React.js*.
 - 👯 I’m looking to collaborate on any web development and app development projects